php-amqplib/RabbitMqBundle/README.md

 ### Arbitrary Bindings ###

-You may find that your application has a complex workflow and you you need to have arbitrary binding.
+You may find that your application has a complex workflow and you need to have arbitrary binding.
 Arbitrary binding scenarios might include exchange to exchange bindings via `destination_is_exchange` property.

 ```yaml